OCA/project/business_requirement_deliverable_default/README.rst

 Business Requirement Deliverable Default
 ========================================

-This new module is part of a set ("Business Requirement") links business_requirement_resource and product_template.
+This new module is part of a set ("Business Requirement") and links business_requirement_resource and product_template.

-When you select a product for a resource deriverable if product has resources lines it will be automatically filled on the resources lines of business deriverable.
+When you select a product for a resource deliverable if product has resources lines it will be automatically filled on the resources lines of business deliverable.

 Add on product_template model:

 * resource_lines (One2many relation with business_requirement_resource).

-On product_template view add a new tab "Resources" with the resource lines management (You could add, delete or create new resources).

 Add on business_requirement_resource: